-(i) Attributes: It refers to the physical features of the product like specifications.
-If we consider the example of a mobile phone – the attributes could be the size, weight, processor, operating system
+The various levels in a brand ladder are based on the product attributes and their benefit impact.
+Attributes refer to the physical features of the product like specifications.
+If we consider the example of a mobile phone – the attributes could be the size, weight, processor, operating system.

-(ii) Functional Benefits: It refers to the benefits that are rendered to the consumer by the attributes.
-In a mobile phone, functional benefits includes speed, memory, interface experience
+It refers to the benefits that are rendered to the consumer by the attributes.
+In a mobile phone, functional benefits includes speed, memory, interface experience.

-(iii) Emotional Benefits: It refers to how the product/ service connect with the consumer in daily life through its usage.
-A mobile phone can provide different benefits for its users like gaming, messaging, browsing
+It refers to how the product/ service connect with the consumer in daily life through its usage.
+A mobile phone can provide different benefits for its users like gaming, messaging, browsing.

 These refer to benefits at a more holistic benefits the product might give in the longer run to the customer.
 These include the lifestyle or overall changes which the product will bring to one's life because of the usage.

 These benefits are at high level and many brands may be at functional and emotional benefits only.

 Many a times, customers are looking for a good product which along with benefit to them can also benefit society as a whole.
 Environment friendly products are preferred by a lot of customers because of this stage.

 A brand over its lifecycle is required to travel through these levels in order to gain a loyal customer base.
 Some of the most successful brands have been existing for decades because they have been able to successfully pass through the 4 levels.